-Physical access is catered for with ramps and several lifts at the Hobart Campus and a flat site with many classrooms at ground level on the Glenorchy Campus.
+Physical access is catered for with ramps and several lifts at the Hobart Campus and a flat site with most classrooms at ground level on the Glenorchy Campus.
+Our Glenorchy campus theatre is fully accessible with a lift and wheelchair accessible toilets, as well as Audio Loop for use with hearing aids.